techdev-VIK/My-Radiance-App/README.md

 * List of products - fetched via ExpressAPI
 * Product detail page
 * Search for products
-* Wishlist buttons from across the app pages
+* Wishlist buttons - Functional across the app pages
-* Add to cart button from across the app pages
+* Add to cart buttons - Functional across the app pages
 * Increment/decrement quantity for products added to cart.
 (Go to cart)
+* Marks as Favorite for products added.

 #### Filters as follows: